-Similarly, creativity should be developed among the students in that point of view JSSPs ACS COLLEGE conducts various competitive guidance lectures for the students an opportunity to go on a platform like Avishkar.
+Similarly, creativity should be developed among the students in that point of view the college conducts various competitive guidance lectures for the students an opportunity to go on a platform like Avishkar.

-The college organise research workshops, camps to increase the interest of students in research.
+The college organised research workshops, camps to increase the interest of students in research.
 It helps students to grow in research.

-The students are given hands on various subjects through different departments, like geography arrange GPS practical and rainfall measurement techniques.
+For giving the practical knowledge to the stuents the college conducted various activities like workshop, the geography department conducts GPS practical and rainfall measurment techniques.
 Marathi department also organised for student's linguistic development workshops, seminar, and lectures to improve reading and speaking skills.
 Economics and commerce department arrange programme on financial research to improve student's interest in research.